mestrada/utrp/mop/README.md

 	1.c.
 Initialize antigens Ag empty of fixed size n and store the best individuals found so far.
 	1.d.
 Initialize pool set P of size 2n.
 This pool is used to the clone process.
 2.- Evaluate individuals in Q
 	2.a.
-Evaluate faesibility and objective values.
+Evaluate feasibility and objective values.
 		This step is performed doing a connectivity check against the time matrix.
-If the nodes aren't connected, so the route is infeasible, and feasible otherwise.
+If the nodes are not connected the route is infeasible, and feasible otherwise.
 	2.b.
 Perform a fast non-dominant ranking.
+		In this step each objective function fg is applied over each individual.
+			The operator cost is the sum of the time between nodes according to the given route.

-3.- Split popilation Q in two sets.
+3.- Split population Q in two sets.
 	3.a.
 Antigens will be the feasible and non-dominated individuals.
 	3.b.
 Antibodies will be the non-feasible and non-dominated individuals, the feasible and dominated individuals and the unfeasible and dominated individuals.
 4.- Define affinities of Antibodies and Antigens